mcclure/NFTBlocker/README.md

 How do I stop the blocking?

 Click the X in the top right corner of the blocking report to stop all blocking.
 Note that this will not unblock any users you have already blocked.

+# To Do / Possible Features

+* Output a JSON object of users from a page, to later feed into the extension.
+* Maintain a database of users that have been blocked by this tool, and the user they were connected to when blocked.
+* Whitelist